Imperative mood: Greek

 Ancient Greek has imperative forms for present, aorist, and perfect tenses for the active, middle, and passive voices.
 Within these tenses, forms exist for second and third persons, for singular, dual, and plural subjects.
 Subjunctive forms with μή are used for negative imperatives in the aorist.

-Present Active Imperative: 2nd sg. λεῖπε, 3rd sg. λειπέτω, 2nd pl. λείπετε, 3rd pl. λειπόντων.

 In ancient Greek, the general order (with the idea of duration or repetition) is expressed using the present imperative and the punctual order (without the idea of duration or repetition) using the aorist imperative.

 Russian

 The commanding form in Russian language is formed from the base of the present tense.
 The most common form of the second person singular or plural.
 The form of the second person singular in the imperative mood is formed as follows: